svub/nunya/_SETUP.md

         * https://github.com/CosmWasm/cosmwasm/blob/main/contracts/cyberpunk/tests/integration.rs#L126
       * TODO: For Production on mainnet, configure it to use a debug-print or debug_print with a custom feature flag and wrap use of `set_debug_handler` with it so debug logs aren't output in production.

-* Note: Use existing localsecret Docker container that is running already.
+* Note: Use existing secretdev Docker container that is running already.

 * Copy compiled Secret Gateway contract to the Docker container
   ```